steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term
+    conda update -n base conda

     Move ModelRelief to the root to remove spaces from the path.
+    Wrap the activte command so a different shell prompt can be substituted.

     All (cached) command line tools <must> be updated to include "python.exe " so that the Windows Python launcher (py) does not start the base environment.